cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ## Encoding of Extensions {#ext-encoding}

 NOTE: The discussions in the COSE WG seems to indicate that a much larger set of extensions should be supported.
-This will likely result in a completly different encoding than the one below, which is very RFC 7925 focused.
+This will likely result in a completly different encoding than the one below, which is very {{rfc7925}} focused.

 This section details the encoding of the 'extensions' field.
 Each extension is represented with an int.
 Critical extensions are encoded with a negative sign.
 The boolean values (digitalSignature, keyAgreement, etc.) are set to 0 or 1 according to their value in the DER encoding.
 If the array contains a single int, 'extensions' is encoded as the int instead of an array.  pathLenConstraint is limited to a max value of 10.
 If subjectAltName is present, the value is placed after the int the end of the array encoded as a byte or text string following the encoding rules for the subject field.